Scarabaeus1031/NEXAH/tools/README.md

 Together they implement a **simulation laboratory for resilient architectures**.

-The goal of this framework is to explore how **system topology influences resilience** and to discover structural patterns that lead to stable systems.
+The central research question of the framework is:

+> How does system topology influence stability, resilience, and phase transitions in complex systems?

+By exploring large architecture spaces, NEXAH aims to discover **structural patterns and universal principles** underlying stable system design.

 ---

-# NEXAH Simulation Engine
+# NEXAH Discovery Engine

 ![NEXAH Simulation Engine](visuals/nexah_engine_pipeline_visual.png)